simonhdickson/simonhdickson.github.io/_posts/2017-03-22-dotnet-core-on-concourse.md

 Also whichever method you use you'll also want to install the command line tool [fly](https://concourse.ci/downloads.html) to your path.
 This will enable you send commands to your concourse install.

-If you download the repo [from here](https://github.com/simonhdickson/HelloWorldDotNetCore) you can just skip this step but if you want to build it yourself from strach you'll need to [install .NET Core](https://www.microsoft.com/net/core#windowscmd) locally.
+If you download the repo [from here](https://github.com/simonhdickson/HelloWorldDotNetCore) you can just skip this step but if you want to build it yourself from scratch you'll need to [install .NET Core](https://www.microsoft.com/net/core#windowscmd) locally.
 Again it really doesn't matter which way you install it, as long as you have the command line tools you'll be able to create a project.
 Then run the following command in a new folder:

 ```
 dotnet new console -l f#
 ```

-If you prefer you can create a C# project by just dropping the `-l f#` since we won't actually be modifying the project.
-We just need something to build in concourse.
+If you have another .NET Core project lying around feel free to use that, we just need something to build.

 ### Executing a build on Concourse